Can I sell pfSense¶

 Example 3: Fred’s Firewalls may sell their customized firewall distribution pre-loaded on systems to customers, so long as the relationship to pfSense is clearly stated.

 The Apache 2.0 license only applies to the software and not the pfSense name and logo, which are trademarks and may not be used without a license.
-Reading and understanding the RCL Terms and Conditions document is required before one considers selling pfSense Software.
+Reading and understanding the trademark policy document is required before one considers selling pfSense Software.

 Contributing Back to the Project¶